wulfdewolf/OpenInformationSystemsGroup1/README.md

 ### Usage:

 #### Database
-An interface that allows for working with the database can be found at:
+A graphical interface for the database can be found at:
 ```
 localhost:8082
 ```